sid0710/pure_data_experiments/README.md

 # pure_data_experiments
-A place to store my explorations in pure data
+A place to compile my explorations in pure data